Erebus-Nyx/ai-companion/docs/EMOTIONAL_TTS_INTEGRATION_REPORT.md

 4. **Robust Architecture**: Fallback support and error handling
 5. **Future-Ready**: Extensible design for advanced voice features

-This enhancement represents a significant step toward creating a truly interactive AI companion that can express emotions not just through text and animation, but through natural, emotionally-aware speech synthesis.
+This enhancement represents a significant step toward creating a truly interactive AI live2d chat that can express emotions not just through text and animation, but through natural, emotionally-aware speech synthesis.

 ---